 When Routines are Useful: Puppies and New Dogs

 Dogs do well when they know what to expect from their environment, especially when it comes to safety and access to food.
-When you first bring home a new dog, whether a young puppy or adopted dog, creating a routine can help them settle in during their adjustment period.
+When you first bring home a new dog, whether a young puppy or an adopted dog, creating a routine can help them settle in during their adjustment period.
 They'll learn that they have access to water and consistent meals, regular exercise, mental enrichment, and that they have a safe place to be in their new home.

 Routine is also key to potty training success.
 You want to give them consistent outdoor potty opportunities, especially right after they wake up and after eating meals.
 You'll be able to anticipate when they'll most likely need to eliminate if they're on a regular feeding schedule, which helps you prevent indoor potty accidents (download this Puppy Potty Log for an easy way to track your pup's elimination schedule).